slots magic casino review by James Herried

 This is the correct definition for intensity, because it’s the only definition for intensity that works for any weight-training or strength-training strategy that you use; whether you’re doing full-range reps, partial reps, the concentric phase of motion, the eccentric phase of motion, or static contractions (which involve no motion).

-Applying the Correction Definition for Intensity
+free online casino slot machine games with bonus and free spins Applying the Correction Definition for Intensity

 Ok; so now that you know what intensity really is, how do you apply that definition, and generate “maximum contraction per second”, and thus achieve maximum intensity?

 To answer that question, we first need to ask another one: